IgnaceVS/Zong/README.md

 Installation
 ------------
-1. Download Zong, unzip and copy files into MATLAB toolbox directory.
+1. Download Zong, unzip and copy files into MATLAB (version R2020a or later) directory.
 2. Ensure Zong files are included on MATLAB path.

 Usage